What Is A Good Credit Score & How Can You Improve It?

 Length of credit history

-- How long your credit file has been open.
-For example, if you are 45 years old and your credit file is only 2 years old this may affect your rating.
+The duration for which your credit file has been open plays a role.
+For instance, if you’re 45 years old but your credit history spans only 2 years, it may affect your credit rating.

 If you are interested in improving your credit score, it’s a good idea to find out where you are right now, then build from there.
 As we mentioned before, there are two main reporting agencies for credit ratings in Australia: Experian and Equifax.